Riley Greene Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 6.00 team ERA that ranks 27th across all MLB pitching staffs.
+- The Red Sox's 5.57 team ERA ranks 26th among all MLB pitching staffs.

-- Red Sox pitchers combine to allow the fourth-most home runs in baseball (13 total, 2.2 per game).
+- Red Sox pitchers combine to give up 14 total home runs at a clip of two per game (fifth-most in baseball).

-- Sale (0-0) makes the start for the Red Sox, his second of the season.
+- The Red Sox will look to Houck (1-0) in his second start this season.

-- The left-hander last pitched on Saturday against the Baltimore Orioles, when he threw three innings, allowing seven earned runs while giving up seven hits.
+- In his most recent time out on Sunday, the righty threw five innings against the Baltimore Orioles, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.